Apple’s Mail Privacy Protection is Here: What It Means For Your Marketing and How to Get Ready

 Metrics: When it comes to assessing the success of your email campaigns, you’re going to need to develop a broader set of metrics to measure performance.
 We recommend optimizing your email messaging to maximize clicks (which aren’t expected to be impacted by MPP) instead of opens, and tracking this metric much more closely.
 You should also keep a closer eye on both negative metrics (think spam complaints, hard bounces, unsubscribes, lack of opens) and key customer engagement metrics like lifetime value (LTV) and average user lifetime to ensure you have a nuanced picture of how your marketing program is faring.

 For brands that use email to communicate with their customers, the release of Apple’s MPP feature could have a major impact on the success of their customer engagement programs.
 If that describes your company, now is the time to act swiftly to align with other teams inside your company to take effective action.
-A month from now may be too late to avoid the worst impacts of this major shift.

 Looking for additional guidance?
 Read Alison Gootee’s “9 Smart Ways Email Marketers Can Respond to Apple’s Mail Privacy Protection Feature” and check out our look at Apple’s other new email-related feature, Hide My Email.